English

 This course may be taken independent of – or in conjunction with – Humanities II.

-HUMANITIES II: RENAISSANCE THROUGH THE MODERNITY
+HUMANITIES II: RENAISSANCE THROUGH THE DAWN OF MODERNITY *

 -